 Sri Lanka shares end lower as financials, industrials weigh

-BENGALURU: Sri Lankan shares closed lower on Friday, dragged down by financials and industrials stocks.
+BENGALURU: Sri Lankan shares closed lower on Monday, dragged by financials and industrials stocks.

-Senkadagala Finance Plc and John Keells Holdings Plc were the top losers on the index, down 15.1% and 1.4%, respectively.
+John Keells Holdings and Commercial Bank of Ceylon were the top losers on the index, down 5.2% and 5.8%, respectively.

+Meanwhile, trading volume on the CSE index rose to 137.2 million shares from 75.9 million shares in the previous session.

-Foreign investors were net buyers, purchasing stocks worth 649 million rupees, while domestic investors were net sellers, offloading shares worth 2.61 billion rupees, the data showed.
+Foreign investors were net sellers, offloading stocks worth 1.01 billion rupees, while domestic investors were net buyers, purchasing shares worth 3.92 billion rupees, the data showed.

 Comments